Tyreik Wright: International career

 He has played for the Republic of Ireland at under-17, under-18 and under-19 youth levels.
 He made his Republic of Ireland under-21 debut in a 2–1 win over Wales under-21 in March 2021.
 On 3 September 2021, Wright scored his first goal for Ireland under-21 in a 2023 UEFA European Under-21 Championship qualification match against Bosnia and Herzegovina.

 He was recalled to the under-21 squad in September 2022, meaning he would miss one Bradford City game.
 He said he hoped to regain his club first-team place upon his return, after scoring one goal and setting up another in a man-of-the-match display.
 Wright missed a penalty as Ireland under-21s lost on penalties to Israel in the European Championship qualifying play-offs.

 Playing style

 Wright is known for his pace.
 His manager at Bradford, Mark Hughes, praised Wright for having "good awareness", noting that he is "calm in possession and keeps the ball".
 His later manager at Bradford, Graham Alexander, said that Wright would primarily play as a wing back for him, rather than his earlier position as a winger.
-By February 2025, Wright was said to be growing in confidence as a wing back.
+By February 2025, Wright was said to be growing in confidence as a wing back, and by June 2026, Alexander praised Wright's adaptation to the position.

+In March 2026, Wright noted that he did not score as many goals as he would like, but that the goals he did score were high calibre.
+That same month he scored 3 goals in 4 matches.